-So your favourite genre of video games didn’t make it into the first part of my beginner’s guide to indie games on Wednesday?
+So your favourite genre of video games didn’t make it into the first part of my beginner’s guide to indie games?
 Well fear not, for I return with part two today!
 A big thank you once again to Dan from Now is Games for suggesting I write this series and being the inspiration behind it.

 As mentioned previously: the following list contains only titles I’ve actually played myself and, as pretty obvious from the content on Later Levels, I tend to favour adventures or games with strong narratives.
 However, I’ve made a point of not making every entry a point-and-click (although there are still a few) and hopefully everyone will be able to find something that appeals to them here…